 Isthmic spondylolisthesis can occur in your lumbar spine (lower back) if a fracture of your isthmus causes one of your vertebral bodies to slip forward on top of the one below it.

 Read on to learn more about this condition by way of our video walk-through.

-Cause of isthmic spondylolisthesis
+The cause of isthmic spondylolisthesis

-A small segment of bone called the isthmus connects the facet joints at the back of the spine.
+A small segment of bone called the isthmus connects your facet joints at the back of your spine.
 The isthmus is thin and has a poor blood supply, making it susceptible to stress fractures.

 Location and symptoms

-Your pain from isthmic spondylolisthesis tends to be worse when standing, walking, or during activities that involve bending backward.
-There may also be tightness in the hamstrings.
+Your pain from isthmic spondylolisthesis will often be worse when standing, walking, or during activities that involve bending backward.
+You may also experience tightness in your hamstrings.

 Another possible source of pain can be nerve root compression, which may occur if the disc space between two of your vertebra wears out.
 This nerve root compression may cause radiating pain, numbness, or weakness in your legs.

 Non-surgical treatment options for isthmic spondylolisthesis include pain medications, heat and/or cold therapy, physical therapy, manual manipulation, and epidural steroid injections.
 If none of these treatments work to relieve your pain, you may want to talk with your medical professional about your surgical options.

 I hope all of the above information will help you better communicate with your doctor about any symptoms you may be experiencing from isthmic spondylolisthesis.